Get Cheap Rabbit Insurance Quotes Now

 Why you should consider insuring your rabbit

-Dog insurance is an increasingly common consideration for dog owners, but in the early days of owning a rabbit many people ask whether rabbits really need to be insured.
+Whilst dog insurance is a common consideration for new dog owners, many new rabbit owners ask whether rabbits really need to be insured.
 And the answer to that question is fairly simple: no matter what kind of four-legged friend you own, could you afford an unexpected veterinary bill if your pet gets ill or is injured?

-To help you answer that, it’s worth bearing in mind that the average pet insurance claim in the UK comes in at £750, according to the Money Advice Service.
+To help you answer that, it’s worth bearing in mind that the average pet insurance claim in the UK comes in at over £800, according to the ABI.

 And what if your rabbit develops a chronic condition that results in multiple trips to the vet?
 Those costs can be a painful pill to swallow, especially when you compare the relatively cheap expense of rabbit pet insurance to a much more costly veterinary bill.